FLIES IN THE RAIN

 Let's take a peek beyond the word written on the printed pages and ask some questions, and see if we can't find out where flies go in the rain, or better still, what God is trying to tell us:

 Twelve oxen.
 Why twelve?
 Or do you even know what I'm talking about?
 Of course you don't, because I haven't told you anything yet.
 Twelve we know is the number of administration, that is, of authority.
-Twelve is the number of tribes that composed the nation of Israel.
+Twelve is the number of tribes that comprised the nation of Israel.
 Twelve is the number of disciples Jesus had as His following.
 Of course you knew this, I've told you nothing beyond the obvious.
 But there's something strange about the use of the number twelve.
 God doesn't seem to work in a linear fashion as we would assume Him to do.
 He likes to throw us a curve and see if we will step out of line in order to catch what He's thrown.

 God chose the number twelve to perform this task.
 Twelve oxen?
 Isn't that rather overdoing it?
 Or does the number twelve have significance?

 Fifty we know is the number of anointing, of the Holy Spirit.
 Every 50 years there was (is) to be a year of Jubilee where everything returns to its original condition and owner.
 The number 50 is used in several ways in the Bible, either to demonstrate the anointing of God, or to represent that anointing in order to deceive.
 One extreme example of such a deception is when Haman built a gallows 50 cubits high (about 7 stories, 75 feet) upon which to hang Mordecai.
 This is obviously an effort to tell us something, that in general reading we miss.